drfuzzi/INF2009_SoundAnalytics/README.md

   ```
 - Capturing audio in Python.
 - Visualizing sound waves.
+- You can use the sample file 'microphone_streaming_with_spectrum'

 **5. Basic Sound Analytics (40 minutes)**
 - Fourier Transform: Understanding frequency components of sound.